ask a tutor

 Who is answering these questions?

-Some, but not all, of the tutors you work with at the in-person Learning Support Center are also working online to answer the questions you submit through our forms.
+Many of the tutors you used to work with at the in-person Learning Support Center are also working online to answer the questions you submit through our forms.
 You will likely see some familiar names answering your questions!
 Our tutors are a mix of current and past Edmonds College students, for the most part.